Achieving Health Equity

 In this on-demand national briefing, speakers discuss key findings from CAPC’s national scan on improving care for black patients living with serious illness, and interventions that address disparities.

-This Virtual Office Hours, Achieving Health Equity and Reducing Implicit Bias in Palliative Care, covers health disparities that exist in the care of people living with serious illness.
+Join this Virtual Office Hour, Achieving Health Equity and Reducing Implicit Bias in Palliative Care, to learn about health disparities in the care of people living with serious illness.

 Strategies palliative care teams can employ to ensure racial and ethnic communities have access to care that relieves suffering.